todorgrigorov/receipt-scraper/README.md

 # Receipt Scraper

 A Node.js application for scraping and analyzing grocery store receipts.

-Currently supports Lidl digital receipts.
+Currently only supports parsing of digital receipts from one of the most popular chains in Bulgaria - Lidl.

 ## Prerequisites